Pop-Currency-Foundation/PopularCoin/README.md

 For an immediately useable, binary version of the PopularCoin™ client software, see https://github.com/Pop-Currency-Foundation/PopularCoin/releases

-For Version 1 Information Visit https://github.com/Pop-Currency-Foundation/POPCOIN-PopularCoin-First-Version-Master
+For Popular Coin's SOCIAL Media That Pays POP Website Visit https://popnomics.com

 Pure Proof of Stake at Block 256000
 -----------------------